 Typical assault method: DDoS

-Backed by nation-states, these well-funded and orchestrated campaigns are executed by tech-savvy professionals.
+These attacks are backed by nation-states, meaning they are well-funded and orchestrated campaigns that are executed by tech-savvy professionals.

 Typical assault method: DDoS